sd-powell/portfolio_project_2/README.md

 The primary colours for the site are

-To enhance user engagement and guide attention to important areas, I incorporated distinct highlight colors:
+To boost user engagement and draw attention to key areas, I selected distinct highlight colors that complemented the background visuals.
+These colors were defined as root variables in my CSS file, allowing for effortless adjustments across the site.

 - `4f9aff` (Bright Blue): Used to emphasize key UI elements, drawing user focus to interactive components.
 - `e83c5a` (Red): Clearly signals an incorrect answer, creating an instant visual cue for mistakes.